skyliquid22/networkgx/README.md

-# networkgx
+# networkgx (Under Development)
-networkgx is an open source python library that has the tools needed to create interactive plots of networks.
+networkgx is an open source python library that has the tools needed to create interactive plots of network objects.